-Tool 2: 4-tap cubic filter for extending reference samples to left side (JVET-J0021 Qualcomm/Technicolor)
+Tool 2: 4-tap cubic filter for extending top reference samples (JVET-J0021 Qualcomm/Technicolor)

 Interpolation filters are used for angular intra prediction in two cases.
 The first case is the derivation of the extended intra reference samples, and the second case is the derivation of the predicted samples from the references samples.

-To derive the extended intra reference samples, the 4-tap cubic interpolation filter is used instead of the nearest neighbor rounding.
+To derive the extended luma and chroma intra reference samples, the 4-tap cubic interpolation filter is used instead of the nearest neighbor rounding.
 As shown in the example in Figure 4, to derive the value of reference sample P, the 4-tap cubic interpolation filter is used, while in JEM or HEVC, the P sample is directly set as X1.

-Figure 4 Example of interpolation to derive extended intra reference sample
+Figure 4.
+Example of interpolation to derive extended intra reference sample

 Bit stream organization